FluegelsApps/iot-utilities/docs/main/ble_connect.md

 ##### c) Resetting the lamp to factory settings

 If the options a) and b) are not successful it is required to reset the lamp to factory settings in order to establish a new secure connection.
 This currently is only possible by using the Philips Hue App [[Android]()/[iOS]()].
 When the lamp has been reset, it is possible to establish a new connection by using step a).

+#### Controlling the Hue Lamp using the app

+The IoT-Utilities App can be used to fully control the Philips Hue Lamps.
+The app provides an interface to do so.